BERT: Google’s Largest Update in Years

 What Can I Do to Rank Better after BERT?

-For any keywords where you lose rankings, you should take a look at the revised search results page to better understand how Google is viewing the search intent of your target terms.
-Then revise your content accordingly to better meet the user’s goals.
+For any keywords where your brand lost rankings, you should look at the revised search results page to better understand how Google is viewing the search intent of your target terms.
+Then, revise your content accordingly to better meet the user’s goals.

-If you lost rankings under BERT it’s more likely to be an issue related to how well your page matches a user’s search intent (helps a user reach their goal) than it is to be a content quality issue.
+If you lost rankings under BERT, it’s more likely to be an issue related to how well your page matches a user’s search intent (helping a user reach their goal) than a content quality issue.

-Given that BERT is likely to further support voice search efforts over time, we’d also recommend websites write clear and concise copy.
+Given that the BERT update for SEO is likely to further support voice search efforts over time, we’d also recommend websites write clear and concise copy for their content strategy.
 Don’t use filler language, don’t be vague, get straight to the point.

 Where Can I Learn More?

-Dawn Anderson gave a great presentation earlier this month at Pubcon on “Google BERT and Family and the Natural Language Understanding Leaderboard Race,” and you can take a look at her presentation.
+Dawn Anderson gave a great presentation at Pubcon on “Google BERT and Family and the Natural Language Understanding Leaderboard Race,” and you can take a look at her presentation.

-Jeff Dean also recently did a keynote at on AI at Google including BERT, that you can watch.
+Jeff Dean also recently gave a keynote on AI at Google, including BERT, that you can watch.